 Tavern at the End of the World recently went through an ownership change and with it, some minor changes to both the space and the menu, but not enough to make it feel unfamiliar.
-The place isn't all that big of a spot, with the front room includes a bar with a handful of stools, a few tables for dining, and a jukebox (and as a humorous touch, a lighted Spuds MacKenzie statue at the corner of the bar), while the back room has several more tables as well as a projection TV that is used for sporting events such as Monday Night Football.
-(The back room also is where some entertainment takes place, with live music and comedy on some nights.)
-Both rooms are well-lit and clean-looking, giving the place a noticeably less dive-y feel than one might expect upon seeing the place from the outside.
+The place isn't all that big of a spot, with the front room including a bar with a handful of stools, a few tables for dining, and a jukebox, while the back room has several more tables including some large, communal-style tables for big groups.
+The back room also is where some entertainment takes place, with live music and comedy being held on some nights.
+Both rooms are well-lit and clean-looking, giving the place a noticeably less dive-y feel than one might expect upon seeing it from the outside.

 Tavern at the End of the World seems to have a following among food and beer nerds who discovered it shortly after its opening.
 This makes sense, as the place features food and drink that tend to be higher in quality than that of your average drinking spot.
 Its location in a little-known corner of Charlestown is a bit odd, and its name might leave people scratching their heads, but Tavern at the End of the World really is a terrific little watering hole that pretty much defines what a hidden gem is.

 Copyright © 2009-2019, Boston's Hidden Restaurants (www.hiddenboston.com).